 Freshly squeezed juice of 2 small lemons

 Wash and dry the lemon, cut it into quarters, and remove the seeds.
 Process the quartered lemon (skin, pith, and all) in a food processor fitted with a metal blade for 1 minute or more, until it is completely ground up.
 Scrape the lemon into a medium bowl.
-Without washing the food processor, add the walnuts and pulse 10 to 12 times.
+Without washing the food processor, add the walnuts and pulse 10 to 12 times, if using.
 (The nuts will clean the processor bowl.)
 Add the walnuts to the processed lemon and stir to combine.
-Set the lemon-nut mixture aside to be used later.
+Set the lemon purée or the lemon-nut mixture aside to be used later.

 Using a mixer fitted with a paddle attachment, cream the butter on medium-high speed, about 1 minute.
 Scrape down the sides of the bowl.
 Add the sugar and mix on medium-high until light and fluffy, about 2 minutes.
 Scrape down the bowl.
 Add the eggs all at once and beat on medium speed about 1 minute.
 Blend in the vanilla on medium for about 30 seconds, until well incorporated.